trufflesuite/trufflesuite.com/src/tutorial/index.md

 This tutorial will take you through the process of building your first dapp---an adoption tracking system for a pet shop!

-This tutorial is meant for those with a basic knowledge of Ethereum and smart contracts, who have some knowledge of HTML and JavaScript, but who are new to dapps.
+This tutorial is meant for those with a basic knowledge of Ethereum and smart contracts, who have some knowledge of React and JavaScript, but who are new to dapps.

 <p class="alert alert-info">
 <strong>Note</strong>: For Ethereum basics, please read the Truffle <a href="/guides/ethereum-overview">Ethereum Overview</a> tutorial before proceeding.